Freddie Freeman Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.64 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.68).

-- Rockies pitchers combine to allow the second-most home runs in baseball (222 total, 1.4 per game).
+- Rockies pitchers combine to give up 223 total home runs at a clip of 1.4 per game (second-most in the league).

-- The Rockies will send Feltner (2-3) to the mound to make his 10th start of the season.
-He is 2-3 with a 5.13 ERA and 38 strikeouts through 40 1/3 innings pitched.
+- Davis (0-3) takes the mound for the Rockies in his sixth start of the season.
+He has an 8.77 ERA in 25 2/3 innings pitched, with 22 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed five scoreless innings against the San Diego Padres while surrendering two hits.
+- The right-hander's most recent appearance came on Friday against the Chicago Cubs, when he threw five innings, surrendering three earned runs while giving up four hits.

-- The 27-year-old has amassed an ERA of 5.13, with 8.5 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .252 batting average against him.
+- The 26-year-old has put together an 8.77 ERA and 7.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .330 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.